Dx724/Lightfield/README.md

 6. Connect the stepper's PWR pin to the motor driver's PWR output pin.
 7. Connect the motor driver's GND to the ESP32's GND.
 8. Connect the motor driver's VCC and PWR input pins to a 5V source (with common ground between that source and the ESP32).
+9. Change `stepsPerRevolution` in `ESP32/Lightfield/Lightfield.ino` to be equal to the number of steps per full revolution for the stepper motor used.

 __Servo Motor__